Chart Color Schemes

 Analysis of health metrics shows strong performance throughout McDowall.

 Both young and old age cohorts saw low prevalence of common health conditions.
 The rate of private health cover was found to be very high at approximately 57% of the total population (~5,176 people).
-The most common medical conditions in the area were mental health issues and asthma, impacting 7.6% and 7.4% of residents respectively.
-Seventy-one point seven percent declared themselves completely clear of medical ailments compared to 70.5% across Greater Brisbane.
-The area has 15.5% of residents aged 65 and over (1,404 people), which is lower than the 16.6% in Greater Brisbane.
+The most common medical conditions in the area were mental health issues and asthma, impacting 7.6 and 7.4% of residents respectively.
+Seventy-one point seven percent declared themselves completely clear of medical ailments, compared to 70.5% across Greater Brisbane.
+Fifteen point five percent of residents are aged 65 and over (1,404 people), which is lower than the 16.6% in Greater Brisbane.
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health